 Contents will be covered with student attendance, in theoretical-practical classes, as well as the analysis and solution of exercises.
-Non-contact hours should be spent reviewing the lectured contents and solving practical exercises from the worksheets.
+Non-contact hours should be spent reviewing the lectured contents and solving practical exercises with the aid of computer tools.
 Tutorial sessions might be held in non-contact hours, if necessary, individually or in groups.